Motivational Interventions

 A strength of MI is its portability into different treatment formats and practitioner roles

-It is clear that motivational interviewing is a style of working that can be applied to alcohol and drug addiction, behavioural addictions such as gambling, and pretty much any other kind of problem.
-Using MI as a stand alone typically produces modest outcomes and we suggest that all practitioners simply adopt a motivational style of working embedded in specific interventions.
+It is clear that motivational interviewing can be applied to alcohol and drug addiction, behavioural addictions such as gambling, and pretty much any other kind of problem.
+Using MI as a stand alone typically produces modest outcomes and we suggest that practitioners adopt a motivational style of working; we have referred to this as using motivational dialogue.

 Meta-analysis :: Testing the causal model of motivational interviewing